-The tiger mosquito and the yellow fever mosquito can transmit various diseases such as dengue, Chikungunya or Zika.
+The tiger mosquito (Aedes albopictus) and the yellow fever mosquito (Aedes aegypti) can transmit various diseases such as dengue, Chikungunya or Zika.
 These diseases are caused by viruses and can produce fever and joint and muscle pain, among other symptoms, and in some cases hospitalization of patients is required.
-The virus is transmitted when a mosquito of the genus Aedes stings a person after becoming infected by pricking before another person infected by the virus.
+The virus is transmitted when one of these mosquitos of the genus Aedes stings a person after becoming infected by pricking before another person infected by the virus.

 It is important that travelers who return from countries where these diseases are endemic and notice any symptoms, go to a health center, informing about their recent trip and taking precautionary measures to avoid being bitten by mosquitoes.